Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 Turahalli Forest Rock Climbing and Rappelling

-Turahalli Forest is an off-beat destination for adventure and nature enthusiasts.
-Its forest contains many enormous boulders, making it a loved destination among rock climbers.
+Turahalli Forest is an offbeat destination for adventure and nature enthusiasts.
+Its forest is home to many enormous boulders, making it a popular destination for rock climbers.

 Rappelling is becoming famous, too.
 The number of people who come for rappelling is increasing.
 The cost of Rappelling in the Turahalli forest is INR 600 (approximately) per person.